InformaticsMatters/ansible-infrastructure/doc/creating-the-infrastructure.rst

     you may end up with VPCs and other services that cannot be deleted because infrastructure components still exist.
 Tearing a cluster down requires careful thought.

-When deploying it's useful to be able to observe the Kubernetes cluster, either with the ``kubectl`` command-line or a visual dashboard like `Lens`_.

 Creating (using your own parameters)
 ====================================